-Sam Ford of Washington, D.C. is a general assignment reporter for ABC7 and WJLA 24/7.
+Sam Ford is the DC Bureau Chief for 7News and WJLA 24/7.

-He has been with WJLA-TV for 35 years.
-He has been a broadcaster for 45 years, starting with radio stations in Kansas and Minnesota before moving on to television.
+He has been with WJLA-TV for more than 35 years.
+He has been a broadcaster for 50 years, starting with radio stations in Kansas and Minnesota before moving on to television.

-Previously, Sam spent nine years as a correspondent for CBS News.
+Previously, Sam spent a decade as a correspondent for CBS News.
 During his tenure at the network, he was stationed at CBS bureaus in New York, Atlanta, and Washington, D.C.
 Prior to CBS, he reported for WCCO-TV in Minneapolis, Minnesota.

 Sam is a founding member of the National Association of Black Journalists.
-He has a number of journalistic awards AP, New York, Edward R Murrow and several regional Emmys.
+His journalistic awards include: AP, New York, Edward R Murrow and several regional Emmys.

-In his 35 years in the nation's capital, he says he has covered everything from the White House to the crack house.
-His focus at WJLA has mainly been District of Columbia government, life and crime.
-His title is DC Bureau Chief for ABC7 and WJLA 24/7.
+In his 40 years in the nation's capital, he says he has covered everything from the White House to the crack house.
+His focus at WJLA has mainly been the District of Columbia government, life and crime.

 He is extremely interested in history, particularly Black history.
-He was able to trace some of his ancestry to slaves owned by American Indians in Oklahoma.
-It turns out that his father’s ancestors likely came from Nigeria.
-Ford learned that by the new method of tracing roots through DNA.
+He traces some of his ancestry to slaves owned by American Indians in Oklahoma.
+He is a voting citizen of the Cherokee Nation.
+It turns out that his father’s ancestors likely came from what today is Nigeria.
+Ford learned that from the new method of tracing roots through DNA.
 Ford has traveled to Nigeria twice looking for further clues as to his ancestry.

-He's been married to Gloria Murry since 1981.
-They have a son and a daughter: Murry Ford, a hospital executive, in Atlanta Georgia and Gina Ford, a strategic communications specialist.
+He was married to journalist and media specialist Gloria Murry Ford for 40 years until her death in 2021.
+They have a son and a daughter: Murry Ford, a hospital vice president in Atlanta, Georgia and Gina Ford, a strategic communications director in Maryland.

-Sam is an active member of the historic Ebenezer United Methodist Church on Capitol Hill, where he is a trustee, a member of the historical committee and an occasional organist for Sunday morning worship services.
+Sam is an active member of the historic Ebenezer United Methodist Church on Capitol Hill, where he is lay leader and an occasional organist for Sunday morning worship services.